How to clean your caravan, campervan or mobile home

 Now for the inside…

-Vacuum your carpets and furniture and use an antibacterial spray and multipurpose mitt to wipe down any kitchen surfaces.
-The crannies.
+Vacuum any carpets and furniture and use an antibacterial spray and multipurpose mitt to wipe down any surfaces.

-For the carpet and upholstery, we also recommend these CarPlan wipes to help with everyday stains and lingering odours.
-A lightweight and compact bin is essential for any caravan or motorhome, with the ability to be mounted on any wall, worktop, or cupboard door to maximise space.
+For carpet and upholstery, we also recommend these CarPlan wipes to help with everyday stains and lingering odours.

-Meanwhile, if you fancy doing a deeper clean of your carpets we recommend using a tackle dry debris, dust, glass, and even liquids without having to pause your work to change the filter.
+Meanwhile, if you fancy doing a deeper clean of your carpets we recommend using a wet and dry vacuum cleaner to tackle dry debris, dust, glass, and even liquids without having to pause your work to change the filter.

 Your furry friend may be a regular guest at your caravan or motorhome, and as we’re sure you’re aware, pets in a confined space can cause smells to linger.
 If that’s something you need help with, the Nilco Pet Fabric Fresh Neutraliser Trigger is excellent at keeping your motorhome smelling fresh for longer.